Mapping in Python#

 # South America.

-world.query("continent == 'South America'").plot(ax = gax, edgecolor='black', color='white')
+world.query("CONTINENT == 'South America'").plot(ax = gax, edgecolor='black', color='white')

 # This plot the cities.
 It's the same syntax, but we are plotting from a different GeoDataFrame.